complete-dope/complete-dope.github.io/_posts/2025-02-28-Learning-Hardware.md

 `How to power a microcontroller ?
 What are the appropriate voltages to supply ? and what does those pins means ? `

+Ground pin : For electricity to flow we need a closed circuit, if there is no ground connection electricity has nowhere to go and circuit wont work

+all components in a dev board need a common refernce point to measure voltages

+current goes from positive(+) to negative(-) and electrons flow form negative(-) to positive (+)

+Battery positive is like a hilltop with extra energy and negative side is like a bottom of a hill and electrons roll down the hill

+Think of an electronic circuit like a water system:

+    Battery/Power Source = Water Pump (pushing water up) Wires = Pipes (carrying water)
+    Resistors/LEDs/Motors = Water Mills (using energy)
+    Ground (GND) = Riverbed (where water flows back)

+If you don’t have a path for water to return (ground), the water won’t move, just like electricity won’t flow without a ground.

+For getting a reference value we use GND, we can use lets say 3V as the ground but now the potential difference will be battery voltage (10 V) and the devices will be getting only 10-3 = 7 volts !!

+More comes to play in series and parallel connection ..